uber-archive/makisu/README.md

 ### Bazel

 We were inspired by the Bazel project in early 2017.
 It is one of the first few tools that could build Docker compatible images without using Docker or any form of containerizer.
-It works very well with a subset of Docker build commands provided a Bazel build file, however, it does not support `RUN`, making it hard to support more complex Dockerfiles.
+It works very well with a subset of Docker build commands given a Bazel build file.
+However, it does not support `RUN`, making it hard to support more complex workflows.

 ### Kaniko

 Kaniko provides good compatibility with Docker and executes build commands in userspace without the need for Docker daemon, although it must still run inside a container.
 Kaniko is tightly integrated with Kubernetes, and manages secrets with Google Cloud Credential, making it a competent tool for individual developers who are already using Kubernetes.
-However, Makisu's more flexible caching features make it optimal for higher build volume across many developers.
+However, Makisu's more flexible caching features make it optimal for higher build volume across many repos and developers.

 ### BuildKit

 BuildKit depends on runc/containerd and supports parallel stage executions, whereas Makisu and most other tools execute Dockefile in order.
-However, it still needs root privileges, which can be a security risk.
+However, BuildKit still needs access to /proc to launch nested containers, which is not ideal and may not be doable in some production environments.